sbnguah/MedStatsBook/_book/Data-Cleaning.md

 # Data Cleaning
-Data to be analysed has be ”cleaned” first of abnormal or invalid values.
+Data to be analysed has to be ”cleaned” first of abnormal or invalid values.
 This should be done with the understanding of the data at hand, how it was collected in the first place and with very little prejudice or bias.
 This is a critical stage of the analysis where any arbitrary deletion or insertion of data could significantly alter the conclusions.

-It therefore goes without saying that all modifications done at the data cleaning stage must have sound statistical, clinical as well as commonsensical reasons to it.
-Also, the whole process of data cleaning should be well documented and appropriately stored for future references.
-In this regard it is not good practice to edit the data in softwares such as Microsoft Excel though it may appear easy and tempting.
-This is because such softwares do not keep an audit trail.
+It, therefore, goes without saying that all modifications done at the data cleaning stage must have sound statistical, clinical as well as commonsensical reasons to it.
+Also, the whole process of data cleaning should be well documented and appropriately stored for future reference.
+In this regard, it is not good practice to edit the data in software such as Microsoft Excel though it may appear easy and tempting.
+This is because such software does not keep an audit trail.

 ## Data dictionary or codebook

-For a well collected and managed data there should always be a dictionary.
-The dictionary outlines for every variable in the dataset its variable name, the meaning of the variable,the source of the variable (from the questionnaire, data collection sheet, etc.), the valid ranges or codes and the format.
-This is is an invaluable tool in determine wrong and abnormal entries.
+For well-collected and managed data, there should always be a dictionary.
+The dictionary outlines for every variable in the dataset its variable name, the meaning of the variable, the source of the variable (from the questionnaire, data collection sheet, etc.), the valid ranges or codes and the format.
+This is an invaluable tool for determining wrong and abnormal entries.
 It is also sometimes referred to as the codebook.

 A typical example is the one below.
 This is the data dictionary for the